Ernest J. King: Early life and education

 King secured an appointment to the United States Naval Academy in Annapolis, Maryland, from his local Congressman, Winfield Scott Kerr, after passing physical and written examinations in Mansfield, Ohio, ahead of thirty other applicants.
 He entered Annapolis as a naval cadet on 18 August 1897.
 He acquired the nickname "Rey", the Spanish word for "king".

 During the summer breaks, naval cadets served on ships to accustom them to life at sea.
 While still at the Naval Academy, King served on the cruiser during the Spanish–American War.
 During his senior year at the academy, he attained the rank of cadet lieutenant commander, the highest naval cadet ranking at that time.
 He graduated in June 1901, ranked fourth in his class of sixty-seven and he was elected to serve at the head of the brigade.
-In thinking about American maritime policy, King often recalled the influence of the graduation address as given by the Vice President of the United States, Theodore Roosevelt, who handed out the diplomas.
+In thinking about American maritime policy, King often recalled the influence of the graduation address as given by the Vice President of the United States, Theodore Roosevelt, a renowned naval historian.